 Forget the Superman of the past.
 This isn’t the Superman you and I have come to know and love from the comic books.
-It certainly isn’t the Superman we’ve seen portrayed countless of times on screen either.
+It certainly isn’t the Superman we’ve seen portrayed countless times on screen either.
 Gone is the red underwear.
-Gone is the flashy red boots.
+Gone are the flashy red boots.
 Gone is the clumsy and nerdy Clark Kent.
+This is Man of Steel!

 Jonathan Kent: You just have to decide what kind of man you want to grow up to be, Clark.
 Whoever that man is, he’s going to change the world.